 The purpose of this Final Environmental Checklist is to identify and evaluate probable environmental impacts that could result from the West Seattle Elementary School Addition Project and to identify measures to mitigate those impacts.
 The West Seattle Elementary School Addition Project would add approximately 21,400 gross square feet (gsf) of new building space to the existing building (total building space with the project would be approximately 71,400 gsf).
 The new building addition would be located to the east of the existing building and existing portables would be removed from the site.
+The project will also require an exchange of land with the Seattle Department of Parks and Recreation (Parks) to correct the ownership of the Seattle Public Schools and Parks parcels to reflect both current and future conditions.
 The proposed addition would increase the student capacity of the school from an existing capacity of approximately 387 students (including the existing portables) to a new capacity of approximately 500 students.

-The State Environmental Policy Act (SEPA) requires that all governmental agencies consider the environmental impacts of a proposal before the proposal is decided upon.
+The State Environmental Policy Act (SEPA)1 requires that all governmental agencies consider the environmental impacts of a proposal before the proposal is decided upon.
 A Draft Environmental Checklist for the project was issued on June 26, 2020 with a public comment period through July 27, 2020.
-This Final Environmental Checklist responds to comments on the Draft Environmental Checklist and has been prepared in compliance with the State Environmental Policy Act; the SEPA Rules, effective April 4, 1984, as amended (Chapter 197-11, Washington Administrative Code); and the Seattle City Code (25.05), which implements SEPA.
+The Final Environmental Checklist responds to comments on the Draft Environmental Checklist and has been prepared in compliance with the State Environmental Policy Act; the SEPA Rules, effective April 4, 1984, as amended (Chapter 197-11, Washington Administrative Code); and the Seattle City Code (25.05), which implements SEPA.
+This Updated Final Environmental Checklist provides information on the proposed land exchange required to correct an error in finalizing the land exchange in 1987.